 Security policy settings

-The Security section contains the policy setting for configuring session encryption and encryption of logon data.
+The Security section includes the policy setting for configuring session encryption and encryption of logon data.

 SecureICA minimum encryption level